connorlurring/hq-serverless-workshop/stage-2-restful-principles/README.md

 Our API is going to use POST requests to create a new memo, PUT requests to update memos, GET requests to retrieve memos, and DELETE requests to delete memos.

-These routes have now been created in the stage 2 serverless file, and their handlers created in the handler file.
+ Now that we have created these routes in the stage 2 serverless file, and their handlers created in the handler file, we can move on to storing the data submitted.